fnarltepe/NarlitepeEtAl2025/README.md

 </h1>

 <p align="justify">
-To evaluate rupture modeling approaches on the seismic loss estimates, we selected five historical earthquakes based on diverse criteria:
+To evaluate the impact of rupture modeling approaches on the seismic loss estimates, we selected five historical earthquakes based on diverse criteria:
 </p>

 ### - Magnitude Range